nhayward/revpit/user/pages/08.faq/default.md

 <div markdown="1">

-**A:** [This post](http://www.writersdigest.com/editor-blogs/guide-to-literary-agents/mastering-dreaded-synopsis?target=_blank) by RevPit editor Kaitlyn Johnson explains.
+**A:** [This post](http://www.writersdigest.com/editor-blogs/guide-to-literary-agents/mastering-dreaded-synopsis?target=_blank) by former RevPit editor Kaitlyn Johnson explains.
 Editors may not provide feedback on your synopsis.
 They mainly need it to see the plot and character development in your ms.

 </div>